Stand-downs, suspensions, exclusions and expulsions guidelines - part 1

 Principles applying to processes, practices and procedures

-Every participant in the processes, practices, and procedures dealt with in Sections 14 to 18 of the Act and these rules should be guided by the following principles
+Every participant in the processes, practices, and procedures dealt with in Sections 80 to 88 of the Education and Training Act 2020 and these rules should be guided by the following principles

 - The need for every participant to understand the processes, practices, and procedures: